J3RN/viz/README.md

 $ mix viz --exporter dot
 ```

-The first three use the [GraphViz DOT language](https://graphviz.org/doc/info/lang.html) to illustrate your call-graph.
+The first four use the [GraphViz DOT language](https://graphviz.org/doc/info/lang.html) to illustrate your call-graph.
 Once you have created a `.dot` file, you can use a GraphViz tool (e.g. `dot`) to visualize the call-graph:

 ```
 $ dot out.dot -Tsvg -o out.svg